lordmulder/DynamicAudioNormalizer/README.md

 -------------------------------------------------------------------------------

 ### Version 2.06 (2014-??-??) ###
+* Implemented [Winamp](http://www.winamp.com/) wrapper → Dynamic Audio Normalizer can now be used a Winamp plug-in
-* VST plug-in: Fixed potential audio corruptions due to inconsistent delays
+* VST wrapper: Fixed potential audio corruptions due to inconsistent delays
-* Fixed a potential "double free" crash in the VST wrapper code
+* Security fixed: Eliminated a potential "double free" crash in the VST wrapper code

 ### Version 2.05 (2014-09-10) ###
 * Significant overhaul of the *compression* (thresholding) function